heroku/devcenter-java-worker/README.md

 #### Worker processes

-If your process is a worker you can now scale it using a command like this:
+If your process is a worker you can now start and scale it using a command like this:

     :::term
-    $ heroku scale worker=5
+    $ heroku scale worker=1
-    Scaling worker processes... done, now running 5
+    Scaling worker processes... done, now running 1

 <div class="callout" markdown="1">
-By scaling your workers you can now have more listeners and thereby consume and process more messages simultaneously.
+By scaling your workers to more than one dyno you can have more listeners and thereby consume and process more messages simultaneously.
 </div>

 #### Admin processes